rifset/katla-with-information-theory/README.md

 # Introduction

 [Katla](https://katla.vercel.app/) is the adaption version of [Wordle](https://www.nytimes.com/games/wordle/)—a viral daily word game by the New York Times—which has the goal to guess a five-letter “secret” word.
-While Wordle is in the English language, Katla is an adaption version of it in Bahasa Indonesia.
+While Wordle is serve in English, Katla is an adaptation in a form of Bahasa Indonesia.
 Katla was created by [Fatih Kalifa](https://fatihkalifa.com/), a software engineer from Indonesia, and was launched on January 20th, 2022 [1].

 # Game Rules